 Here are five key steps for using stimulants effectively, as well as advice on managing some potential side effects.

-Rule #1: Find a doctor who will closely monitor your child's medication.
+Rule #1: Find a doctor who will closely monitor your or your child's medication.

 Carol Fitzgerald of Warren, New Jersey, says that it took a visit to a neurologist to determine why her son wasn't responding to Ritalin.
 "It turns out that Gregory also has a mild form of Asperger's syndrome," says Fitzgerald.
 "He explained that we also needed to treat the mood changes associated with this condition."

-While the frequency of visits during the startup phase of a medication may vary from office to office, your child's doctor should be willing to see him at least every two to four weeks during the first couple of months.
-These informative meetings will enable you to discuss how the meds are working, whether there are noticeable or troubling side effects, or if the medication is affecting the child's height or weight.
-A doctor should always measure height and weight during the initial office visit and then at evenly spaced intervals — once a month, perhaps — afterward.
+While the frequency of visits during the startup phase of a medication may vary from office to office, your doctor should be willing to see your or your child at least every two to four weeks during the first couple of months.
+These informative meetings will enable you to discuss how the meds are working, whether there are noticeable or troubling side effects, or, for children, if the medication is affecting height or weight.
+A doctor should always measure your child's height and weight during the initial office visit and then at evenly spaced intervals — once a month, perhaps — afterward.

 This article appears in the October/November issue of ADDitude.